-Singapore: This publication is distributed in Singapore by Bank Julius Baer & Co.
+Singapore: This publication is distributed in Singapore from Bank Julius Baer & Co.
 Ltd., Singapore branch, and is available for accredited investors or institutional investors only.
-This publication does not constitute an 'advertisement' as defined under Sections 275 or 305 respectively of the Securities and Futures Act, Cap.
-289 of Singapore (SFA).
-As Bank Julius Baer & Co.
-Ltd., Singapore branch, has a 'Unit' exemption under Section 100(2) of the Financial Advisers Act, Cap.
-110 of Singapore (FAA), it is exempted from many of the requirements of the FAA, amongst others, the requirement to disclose any interest in, or any interest in the acquisition or disposal of, any securities or financial instruments that may be referred to in this publication.
-Further details of these exemptions are available on request.
-This publication has not been reviewed by and is not endorsed by the Monetary Authority of Singapore (MAS).
+This publication does not constitute an 'advertisement' as defined under Section 275 or 305 respectively of the Securities and Futures Act, Cap.
+289 of Singapore (the 'SFA').
+This publication has not been reviewed by and is not endorsed by the Monetary Authority of Singapore ('MAS').
+Any document or material relating to the offer or sale, or invitation for subscription or purchase, of securities or investment funds (i.e. collective investment schemes) may not be circulated or distributed, nor may such securities or investment funds be offered or sold, or be made the subject of an invitation for subscription or purchase, whether directly or indirectly, to persons in Singapore other than (i) to an institutional investor under Section 274 or 304 respectively of the SFA, (ii) to a relevant person (which includes an accredited investor), or any person pursuant to Section 275(1A) or 305(2) respectively, and in accordance with the conditions specified in Section 275 or 305 respectively of the SFA, or (iii) otherwise pursuant to, and in accordance with the conditions of, any other applicable provision of the SFA.
+In particular, for investment funds that are not authorised or recognised by the MAS, units in such funds are not allowed to be offered to the retail public; any written material issued to persons as aforementioned in connection with an offer is not a prospectus as defined in the SFA and, accordingly, statutory liability under the SFA in relation to the content of prospectuses does not apply, and investors should consider carefully whether the investment is suitable for them.
 Please contact a representative of Bank Julius Baer & Co.
-Ltd., Singapore branch. with respect to any inquiries concerning this publication.
+Ltd., Singapore branch, with respect to any inquiries concerning this publication.
 Bank Julius Baer & Co.
-Ltd. (UEN -T07FC7005G) is incorporated in Switzerland with limited liability.
+Ltd. (UEN-T07FC7005G) is incorporated in Switzerland with limited liability.
 South Africa: This document is distributed by Julius Baer South Africa (Pty) Ltd, which is an authorised financial services provider (FSP no. 49273) approved by the Financial Sector Conduct Authority.
 Julius Baer is also licensed in South Africa as a representative office of a foreign bank.